 Step 1: Download and run MobaLiveCD portable application with admin rights.

-Step 2: On the main screen, click Run the Live USB button to test bootable USB flash drive or click Run the LiveCD button to test bootable ISO image file.
+Step 2: On the main screen, click Run the Live USB button to test the bootable USB flash drive or click Run the LiveCD button to test the bootable ISO image file.
 Click the appropriate option and browse to the ISO file or USB drive.